Ring in the New Year in Albuquerque, New Mexico

 There are twenty thousand petroglyphs chiseled into the lava rock by ancestors of Pueblo tribes and Spanish settlers from as early as 400 to 700 years ago.
 Unlike pictographs that are popular in the Southwest, petroglyphs are not painted resulting in longer-lasting images.

 I stopped to interview Park Ranger, Larry Gore who stressed the importance of the icons.

 “It’s a mystery, of course, what the Petroglyphs mean but in our age of information overload I think it’s kind of nice to have a mystery.”

 Some of the sacred symbols take on a human form while others appear more like animals or insects.
-In truth the only the person who can testify what and why they were carved is the carver himself, or herself.
+In truth, the only person who can testify what and why they were carved is the carver himself, or herself.

-Trails are open year round from dawn to dusk that pass five volcano cones and through a narrow corridor between the Rinconada and Piedras Marcadas Canyons.
+Trails are open year ’round from dawn to dusk that passes five volcano cones and through a narrow corridor between the Rinconada and Piedras Marcadas Canyons.
 Careful of rattlers!
 The new amphitheater offers open-air evening lectures with stadium-style seating for stargazing.

 When you inquire about New Mexico they can’t help but beam proudly.
 They speak ABQ (short for Albuquerque) better than any travel agent or written narrative.
 Several mornings are spent jotting down their suggestions and stories.
 Others feel the same way because many of their guests are returning customers.